Teeuwynn enjoys shopping for friends and family alike. She likes finding interesting presents and ways to spice up the holidays.

-A turban is a long cloth or scarf that is wrapped around the head and worn as a hat.
+A turban is a long cloth or scarf that is wrapped around the head and worn as a head covering.
 It can be made of any type of fabric.
 The word Turban comes from the Persian, dulband, and the Middle French, turbant.
 It meant tulle, muslin, or possibly tulip-shaped.

 Why Wear a Turban

 There are many reasons to wear a turban, from the fantastically fashionable to the most mundane.
 Western women's fashion has embraced the turban for hundreds of years.
 This versatile headwear allows a woman to make a brilliant fashion statement, cover up a bad hair day, or keep herself warm.
 Turbans are also often worn by women undergoing chemotherapy or who are losing their hair as both a fashion statement and a means of keeping their heads protected.

 Girl with a Pearl Earring and a Queen

 The turban first came to the attention of Western women's fashion in the painting Girl with a Pearl Earring by Jan Vermeer.
 This 17th-century painting was made into a film starring Scarlett Johansson in 2003.
 The painting is thought to be the first time the turban appears as a fashion statement on a European woman.

 Commerce between India and Europe helped bring more attention to the turban.
 In the late 1700's Queen Marie Antoinette of France wore turbans and brought them into vogue as a fashion accessory.
 The queen's legendary sartorial influence led to turbans appearing on women in other European countries as well.
 Even after her death, turbans remained in style in parts of Europe into the 1800s.

 Girl with the Pearl Earring